 Core lints: Lints that help identify critical issues that are likely to lead to problems when running or consuming Dart code.
 All code should pass these lints.

 Recommended lints: Lints that help identify additional issues that may lead to problems when running or consuming Dart code, and lints that enforce writing Dart using a single, idiomatic style and format.
 All code is encouraged to pass these lints.
 The recommended lints include all the core lints.

 package:flutter_lints - extends the recommended set with additional recommended Flutter-specific lints.

 The Dart team will likely not provide recommendations past the

 strict rule set).
 However, there are many such rule sets in the ecosystem (available at pub.dev).

 lints topic to your pubspec to allow easier discovery (e.g., pub.dev/packages?q=topic:lints).
 For more information about topics, visit dart.dev/tools/pub/pubspec#topics.

 When creating new Dart project using the

-dart create command, the lints from
+dart create command, the

-package:lints are enabled by default.
+package:lints is enabled by default.